Your Spouse Is Secretly Planning to File for Divorce

-A huge sign that tells you that your spouse is planning to file for divorce is finding a card to a divorce attorney.
-If your spouse suddenly moves out of the home, talks about needing to take some extended trips, or time needs time apart to think, these could also be signs that your spouse is planning to file for divorce.
-If a spouse tells you that the marriage is over or that they want a divorce, believe them.
-Sometimes things are said in the heat of the moment, but there might be an element of truth, so it is better to be prepared.
-While those may seem like obvious signs, at the moment they can be overlooked.
-Look at whether your spouse is opening up separate financial accounts or credit cards, whether they start going to the gym more, change the way they dress, no longer share about their day with you, or block you from knowing details about your life.
+Look at whether your spouse is opening up separate financial accounts or credit cards, and whether they start going to the gym more, change the way they dress, no longer share about their day with you, or block you from knowing details about their life.
 Sometimes a spouse will spend more time getting ready for work and have excuses for why they are not around the house.
-These excuses do not add up, and you are left feeling as if they are not being entirely honest with you.
-You may notice new credit card statements or bank account statements coming in the mail from financial institutions that you do not recognize.
+These excuses might not add up, and you constantly feel they are not being entirely honest with you.
+You may also notice new credit card or bank account statements coming in the mail from financial institutions you do not recognize.

-If there is a change in communication, and your spouse has become more secretive, then the marriage may be coming to an end.
+If there is a change in communication and your spouse has become more secretive, the marriage may end.
 For instance, if your spouse starts lying more, or they are not where they say they are going to be, this behavior could mean that they are having an affair or hiding a substance abuse issue.
 However, if that is the case, they may not intend to leave the marriage over it, and you have a choice to either accept this behavior or move on with your life.

 In cases where there has been a lot of fighting, you may be relieved that your spouse is no longer fighting with you and take it as a good sign.
 While that might be the case, it could mean that your spouse has withdrawn emotionally from the marriage and is moving towards divorce.
 If you recognize the early signs, there may still be an opportunity to save the marriage with honesty and hard work.
 In the meantime, you can take cautious steps to protect yourself if the marriage is truly over.

-While you can’t control the timing or outcome of a divorce, you can control it when it is filed.
+You can’t control the timing or outcome of a divorce, but you can control when it is filed.
 This may give you a sense of freedom, even if you are not the spouse who wanted the divorce in the first place.
 Filing first can also enable you to recognize that you have taken the first steps toward the next part of your life and an opportunity for healing.

-If one of you has already moved out, and you are residing in a different county or state than your spouse, you may wish to initiate the divorce so that your residence controls the jurisdiction of where the divorce gets filed.
+If one of you has already moved out and you reside in a different county or state than your spouse, you may wish to initiate the divorce so that your residence controls the jurisdiction of where the divorce gets filed.
 To have jurisdiction over a family case in California, the party must have lived in the state for at least six months and in the county for at least three months before that action is filed.